 Whether you’re wearing a pair of custom trousers, or something you fished out of the thrift store, wearing trousers instead of jeans (or heaven forbid sweatpants) always makes for a good look.

 The Waistband should fit snugly, with one finger fitting tightly between the waistband and your body.
 This allows for a comfortable fit with an un-tucked shirt, and a snug fit when tucked.
-Most trousers sit around the hips, with high-waisted trousers considered more luxury.
+Most modern trousers sit just below the hips bones, with high-waisted trousers considered more luxury and old fashioned.

 Most retail trousers have beltloops for (you guessed it) your belt, while custom trousers generally have adjustment straps.
 Trousers that are a little big are more comfortable and minimizes the disaster of temporarily gaining weight.
 Most retail trousers these days are made with additional fabric in the center back, and can be easily adjusted larger or smaller.